Bald Head Island, North Carolina: Sea Turtles

 Bald Head Island is nationally recognized for its sea turtle nesting activity.
 The abundance of sea turtle nests have led visitors to use the phrase, "I'm on Turtle Time", which signifies the care free (and car free) feeling of being on Bald Head Island.

 Efforts to protect the habitats and activities of sea turtles on the Island date back to 1980.
 The Bald Head Island Conservancy has coordinated and sponsored a sea turtle protection program since 1983 and is the only non-government entity in North Carolina allowed to flipper tag nesting sea turtles.
 Each summer, the Conservancy funds and houses multiple interns to conduct field work for this program, under the direction of a sea turtle biologist.
 This internship is unique, demanding, and ultra-competitive.

 Only four of the seven species of sea turtles nest on Bald Head Island.
 Loggerhead turtles are most common.
 Every season sees a few green turtles.
 In 2010, a leatherback turtle laid its first nest.
-Although rare, Bald Head has also had Kemp Ridley turtle nests, including one in 2020.
+Although rare, Bald Head has also had Kemp's ridley turtle nests, including one in 2020.
 These turtles are often found in different parts of the island and surrounding waters.
-The Kemp Ridley and Loggerhead sea turtle is often found estuarine and oceanic waters, whereas the hawksbill and leatherback sea turtles are often found in oceanic waters.
+The Kemp's ridley and loggerhead sea turtles are often found in estuarine and oceanic waters, whereas the hawksbill and leatherback sea turtles are often found in oceanic waters.

 Visitors to Bald Head Island can join the Conservancy's Sea Turtle Protection Staff for a nightly Turtle Walk.
 After a 45-minute presentation about the renowned program and basic sea turtle biology, attendees are led to the beach to await sea turtle nestings or hatchings.
 The Conservancy is granted permission to conduct the Turtle Walks through a special state permit that restricts the group size to 25 Conservancy members a night.